Understanding How Debt Consolidation Affects Your Credit Score

 One of the most powerful benefits of consolidating credit card debt is the dramatic improvement in your credit utilization ratio.
 When you pay off credit cards with a personal loan, your revolving debt drops to zero while your available credit remains the same, creating an ideal utilization rate.

 Credit experts recommend keeping utilization below 30%, but the best scores come from utilization below 10%.
-By consolidating $6,000 in credit card debt across $20,000 in total limits, your utilization drops from 30% to 0%—a change that can boost your score by 20-50 points almost immediately.
+By consolidating $7,900 (the 2026 average credit card balance) across $25,000 in total limits, your utilization drops from roughly 32% to 0%, a change that can boost your score by 20-50 points almost immediately.

 Improved Payment History

-Payment history is the single most important factor in your credit score, accounting for 35% of the total.
+Payment history is the single most important factor in your FICO score, accounting for about 35% of the total.
 When you consolidate multiple debts into one payment, you're less likely to miss or forget a payment.
 This simplified structure helps you build a consistent record of on-time payments.

 Simplified Debt Management Benefits